Classic Car Storage Uncovered: On the Road Again

 Enjoy your first drive, taking your classic car on the road for up to 30 minutes.
 Listen for noises, take note of how the car handles and pay attention to the gauges.
 Upon your return, resolve any problems that may have occurred.

+Check out all the maintenance parts available on NAPA Online or trust one of our 16,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on classic car storage, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Flickr.